zopefoundation/meta/config/README.rst

   Run the tests also on Windows on GitHub Actions: true/false, default: false

 with-legacy-python
-  Run the tests even on Python 2.7, PyPy2 and Python 3.5: true/false
+  Run the tests even on legacy versions (currently none): true/false

 with-pypy
   Does the package support PyPy: true/false